Actually, It's All About You

 Shou Sugi Ban is an ancient Japanese technique of burning wood as a preservative treatment for exterior siding.
 Pioneer Millworks most often applies a charring finish to sustainably harvested Larch, though we’re open to other species.
-Our grades include Deep Shar, Shallow Char, and Color Char—used most often as paneling for both interior and siding for exterior use, the char level can change over time, depending on its exposure to the elements.
+Our grades include Deep Char, Shallow Char, Color Char, and Undressed—used most often as paneling for both interior and exterior siding, the char level can change over time, depending on its exposure to the elements.
 We treat our Shou Sugi Ban with clear or tinted finishes to help slow wear.
 The evolving look suggests the Japanese aesthetic of wabi-sabi—a reminder of the transience and imperfection of all things.